torte71/tmteststuff/armbian-mainline-image.md

 so it reads `dd of=backup.img if=/dev/mmcblk1 status=progress`.

-Instructions for updating the "mcu_firmware.bin" can be found in the following link (scroll down to "RENAME THE FILE", just before the photos of the printer).
+Instructions for updating the "klipper0120410.bin" can be found in the following link (scroll down to "RENAME THE FILE", just before the photos of the printer).
   * <https://github.com/3DPrintDemon/How-to-Update-Sovol-Klipper-Screen-To-Latest-Klipper-SV06-and-SV07/tree/main#updating-the-host-mcu-rpi--mcu-firmware>